 42 Rue de Tourtille, 75020 Paris

-Before becoming a bookseller, Guillaume Dumora worked in publishing at “L’Association”, a house that publishes comics and graphic novels.
+Before becoming a bookseller, Guillaume Dumora worked at “L’Association”, a house that publishes comics and graphic novels.
 But he was also an outfielder in a street performance company.
-Which sums up quite well his capacity for flexibility and adaptation necessary for the bookstore profession he has been carrying out since 2005.
-It is because of his past as an acrobat that his bookstore is called so !
+This sums up quite well his capacity for flexibility and adaptation necessary for the bookstore profession.

-Located between Pelleport and Saint-Fargeau in the heart of the 20th arrondissement, this cute bookstore offers you on 200m² and two levels a very large choice of books and works.
-You will find thousands of references, all aspects of the literary production both new and classic, from paperback to art books.
+Located between Pelleport and Saint-Fargeau, this cute bookstore offers a very large choice of books and works.
+You will find thousands of references, from the literary production both new and classic, to paperback and art books.

 Belleville is a place where artist studios flourish.
 Cosmopolitan and lively, the district attracts a plethora of designers looking for inspiration.
-The Atelier Beau Travail, located on the heights, is shared by four very talented young designers : Delphine Dunoyer (bags and accessories), Céline Saby (lamps screen-printed with original patterns), Rachel Péloquin and Hélène Georget (scarves and clothing with graphic prints).
+The Atelier Beau Travail, located on the heights, is shared by four very talented young designers.
+You can find bags, accessories, lamps, scarves and clothing with graphic prints.

 77 Rue de Ménilmontant, 75020 Paris

 Very nice store with branded vintage pieces but also new collections.
-A large choice of fashion clothes, accessories, glasses, bags, jewellery, gloves, hats, shoes … and an always smiling welcome from the owner !
+A large choice of fashion clothes, accessories, glasses, bags, jewellery, gloves, hats, shoes.

 Where to go out in Paris' 20th arrondissement ?